MortezaAliyari/AGVs-Behavier-Tree-Move_base_flex/README.md

 ## Behavior Tree
 Behavior trees actually began in the videogame industry to define behaviors for non-player characters (NPCs): Both Unreal Engine and Unity (two major forces in this space) have dedicated tools for authoring BTs.
 This is no surprise; a big advantage of BTs is that they are easy to compose and modify, even at runtime.
-However, this sacrifices the ease of designing reactive behaviors (for example, mode switches) compared to some of the other abstractions, as you will see later in this post.
+However, this sacrifices the ease of designing reactive behaviors (for example, mode switches) compared to some of the other abstractions, as you will see later in this repo.